-1. Please make the subject line of your report indicative of the problem, and in particular the product with which you are having a problem.
-A subject like "Problem posting to moderated LISTSERV list" is much more useful to us than "Help me please!"

-- 2. Include any appropriate log entries.
+- 1. Please make the subject line of your report indicative of the problem, and in particular the product with which you are having a problem.
+A subject like "Problem posting to moderated LISTSERV list" is much more useful to us than "Help me please!" - 2.
+Include any appropriate log entries.
 LISTSERV keeps logs of everything it does when you are running it in the background (i.e., with './go bg', and without a log excerpt it is often impossible to determine what caused a given error. - 3.
-If LISTSERV crashes and dumps core, please run the debugger on the core file (see FAQ 1.3. in the LISTSERV maintainer's support FAQ) and include the results.
+If LISTSERV dumps core, please run the debugger on the core file (see FAQ 1.3. in the LISTSERV maintainer's support FAQ) and include the results. - 4.
+Always send a copy of your site configuration file (with the passwords XXX'ed out). - 5.
+Send along anything else that you think might be helpful in diagnosing the problem.